pauliejes/xAPI_LRS_Test/src/README.md

 * `slow` controls how long in ms a step can take before it is indicated as being slow, defaults to 1000
 * `grep` allows for a regular expression to select specific scenario(s) to be run
 * `persistence` controls various settings for the storage of temporary files, and to read adhoc files
+    * `logs` path where files will be stored that capture runtime output, defaults to 'var/log/'
     * `statementStore` path where temporary files will be stored for use during stage2 statement structure validation, defaults to 'var/statements/'
     * `statementRead` array of paths to read for statements to be fetched and matched against the LRS includes `statementStore` automatically
     * `adhocValid` array of paths to read for files containing presumed good statements to be sent to the LRS